persapiens/Course/README.md

 | Apr 21   |
 | Apr 23   |
 | May 5    | Final Exam (1:00--4:00pm)|          |                   |

+### Project

+The primary objective of the course will be to allow students to gain experience in incrementally building a continous delivery pipeline from scratch.
+Throughout the semester, students are expected to complete a component of the pipeline by each milestone deadline.

+#### Milestones

+Details on requirements for milestones will be released throughout the course.
+A student's pipeline should demonstrate the following components by the milestone deadline:

+[ CM ] -> [ BUILD+TEST+ANALYSIS ] -> [ DEPLOY ] -> [ SPECIAL ]

 ### Communication channels